Rico-le-champion/Deep-Learning-Time-series/README.md

 Here is a quick resume of the comparison between Prophet and Deep AR to help you decide which one is better to use according to your usage.
 ![135574893_518933055689697_8724537108818437982_n.png](./135574893_518933055689697_8724537108818437982_n.png)

 Here is a quick summary of our main results.
-(Take into account that our result with Deep AR are considered weird but are expected to be around the results of Prophet.)
+(Take into account that our result with Deep AR are considered weird but is expected to be around the results of Prophet.)

 | Algorithms | sMAPE |
 | :--------: | :---: |